linode/docs/docs/products/databases/managed-databases/guides/use-cases/index.md

 ## Cost Reduction

 Hosting your own database on-premise (or on your own custom cloud architecture) can require you to dedicate a significant budget and lots of IT resources towards its implementation and operation.
 Offloading this to a dedicated DBaaS solution like Managed Databases has the potential to significantly lower the cost and reduce the complexity.
-This allows you to focus on your business - not your computing infrastructure.
+This lets you focus on your business - not your computing infrastructure.

 ## Rapid Deployment